dendad-trainer/Titanic-Survivors/README.md

 ## DataSets
 These notebooks are based on the dataset in OpenML at https://www.openml.org/d/40945 - This data set contains the survival status, age, gender, and class (which serves as a proxy for economic status) of passengers aboard the maiden voyage of the RMS Titanic in 1912. this dataset is not included here.
 You need to download this dataset yourself.

+## How to Use

+See the [INSTRUCTIONS.md](https://github.com/dendad-trainer/Titanic-Survivors/blob/main/INSTRUCTIONS.md) file for detailed notes on how to use these notebooks to demonstrate in either SageMaker or SageMaker Studio Lab.